saalk/qasino/server/README.md

 - [Running the app](./Running-the-app.md)

 # Coding Concepts

+MVP, YAGNI and so forth apply to functionalities not flexibility and extensibility.
+But the MVP principle never justifies brittle software.
+If software is brittle, it can’t be updated to reflect new needs, and often needs to be thrown out in a year.
+And if your software needs to be thrown out it is not viable.
+It is at best a prototype.

 ### DRY
 “Don't Repeat Yourself.”
 - have a single source of truth rather than copy-paste code